-The Affordable Care Act (www.hhs.gov) required states to establish a health insurance Exchange for people by Jan.
-1, 2014.
+The Affordable Care Act (www.hhs.gov) required states to establish a health insurance Exchange.
 Our state's Exchange is called the Washington Healthplanfinder (www.wahealthplanfinder.org) and it's designed to help people shop for and enroll in an individual health plan.
 If you have health coverage through Medicare, you don't need to do anything.
 It will not affect your coverage.
 Below are some common questions we receive from consumers.

 I'm currently on Medicare

 Do I need to re-enroll in my Medicare plan through the health insurance Exchange?

 No. Medicare’s open enrollment is not part of the Washington Healthplanfinder, our state's Exchange.
 People with Medicare who want to make Medicare coverage changes can do so during the Medicare Open Enrollment Period that occurs annually from Oct.
 15 through Dec.
 7. People enrolling in Medicare for the first time, should contact the Social Security Administration (www.ssa.gov).

 Will I lose my Medicare coverage due to health reform and the Exchange?

 No. Medicare is not part of the Washington Healthplanfinder, our state's Exchange.

 Will seniors on Medicare have to buy additional insurance due to health reform?

 No. Medicare meets the federal government's individual mandate to have health insurance coverage, so you don’t need any additional health insurance.